amitfin/oref_alert/README.md

 ## Additional Information

-1. The integration monitors the published data every 10 seconds.
-This means that there is a small delay till the state changes.
+1. The integration monitors the published data every second.
 2. The purpose of the binary sensor is to be used by automation rules.
+3. For advanced users, it's also possible to use the attirbutes of the sensor in templates.

 ## Contributions are welcome!